emilythestrangee/myDFIR_SOC/Day 14 - How To Create Alerts and Dashboards in Kibana (Part 1).md

 - Log into **Elasticsearch Web GUI** → **Discover**.
 - Filter by your Linux server by clicking **agent.name** (e.g., `MYDFIR-Linux-emaan`).
-- Set the time range for initial analysis (e.g., Today).
+- Set the time range for initial analysis (Today).

 ---